videodromm/Cinder-Runtime/README.md

 ![step8](docs/images/DualTarget09.jpg)

 - You can now switch between a live-compiled and a perfectly clean version of your app.
-No need to add anything else to the code, the preprocessor will take care of removing anything related to Cinder-Runtime.
-Have a look at this [sample](samples/DualTarget) if you'd like to try.
+No need to add anything else to the code, the different preprocessors will take care of removing anything related to Cinder-Runtime.
+This [sample](samples/DualTarget) is setup following this guide.

 ![step9](docs/images/DualTarget10.jpg)